Condo Association Update

 Garbage

 Republic garbage has instituted a new policy.
 The garbage trucks have a camera mounted on them that photographs each dumpster each time.
 If the dumpster lid is not in contact with the top of dumpster, Republic Garbage automatically charges a $117.50 overage fee.
 The driver does not have anything to do with the charge.
 The AI software at Republic Garbage reviews the photo, and then charges us automatically.
-We have been charged the overage fees several times this year.
-This policy could significantly increase our garbage bill.
+We have been charged the overage fees many times this year.
+This policy has significantly increase our garbage bill.
+The size of the northeast dumpster has been increased to accomodate more garbage.
 Please do not overfill this dumpsters.
 There are 3 dumpsters on the property.
 If your favorite dumpster is full, please use another dumpster.
 I have increased the size of the northeast dumpster so that there is more garbage space and less chance for overage charges.
 Garbage removal is one of the biggest expense for the Condo Association.
 Thank you for helping keep our expenses down!

 Please do not damage the dumpster doors while trying to get in without the lock combination.
 The dumpsters are for garbage that is produced in the offices of Opequon Center.
 Owners, renters and employees are NOT permitted to bring garbage from their homes or anywhere else and dispose of it in the dumpsters owned by Opequon Center.
 Our security cameras have recorded vehicles bring outside garbage to the complex and dumping it in Opequon Center dumpsters.
 Owner will be charged for disposal of personal garbage.
 Locks are frequently destroyed or stolen.
 Every year, the locks are replaced several times due to damage and /or theft.
 The locks are expensive.
 Owner/renters will be finded for not placing garbage in the dumpster.
 Please do not throw garbage over the door onto the bin because you don't want to open the lock.
 Please do not pile garbage on top of a full bin.
 If the bin is full, please take your garbage to another dumpster.
 The garbage company will NOT pick up garbage outside of the dumpster.
 The garbage company charges extra if the bin is too full.
 It is very expensive to hire someone to clean the dumpster areas.
 Please be aware the dumpsters have designated security cameras that can see in the dark and can identify license plated numbers and individuals.
 Illegal dumping is a crime.
 Please help the Condo Association save money and time by properly disposing of your garbage and not damaging the locks.